ALL SCHOOL – Grades PK4 – Twelfth Grade

 - Achievement tests administered annually as a means of assessing the school program, as well as student progress, produce mean class scores consistently ranking above the ninetieth percentile.

 - 100% of our graduates have enjoyed college acceptance to the finest colleges and universities in the country.

 For the past ten years, the Donoho School has had more National Merit Scholars than the total of all the other Calhoun County schools combined.

-- For the past five years, graduating classes have averaged more than $5.3 million in merit-based scholarships and an average composite score of 27.0 on the ACT (21.0 national).
+- For the past seven years, graduating classes have averaged a composite score of 27.0 on the ACT (21.0 national).

 - All students complete a minimum of three high school years of foreign language taught by qualified and experienced instructors.